 Department of Psychiatry and Behavioral Medicine

 |“Emergency Psychiatry: New Concepts, New Directions"|

 Oregon Health and Science University School of Medicine

 |"Along the Psychosis Spectrum: Exploring Developmentally Normal Perceptual Disturbances and At-Risk States to Schizophrenia"|

 The location is Buffalo, New York, at The Richardson Hotel.

 The Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo designates this live activity for a maximum of 12.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The Department of Psychiatry is recognized by the New York State Education Department's State Board for Psychology as an approved provider of continuing education for licensed psychologists.
-Psychologists will need to sign-in and complete an evaluation for each session to claim credit.
+The Department of Psychiatry is recognized by the New York State Education Department’s State Board for Psychology as an approved provider of continuing education for licensed psychologists.
+Psychologists will need to complete an evaluation to claim credit.
 You should only claim credit commensurate with the extent of your participation in the activity.